sebastienserre/wp-openagenda/readme.txt

 Display Events hosted in Openagenda.com easily in your WordPress Website by using shortcode, Gutenberg Blocks and Widget.
 Shortly is planned to be produced Gutenberg Blocks and page builder elements.

-/!\ New on OpenAgenda for WordPress 1.5.0: Gutenberg Blocks!
+/!\ Manage your Openagenda events directly from your WordPress BackOffice (synced ones per hour) /!\ New on OpenAgenda for WordPress 1.5.0: Gutenberg Blocks!

 == Installation ==